typedb/typedb-docs/09-schema/00-overview.md

   2. _A mid-level logical schema_, that depends on the database type we are using.
 For example if we are going relational, this would involve turning the conceptual model into tables and going over a series of normalisation steps of the schema.
   3. _A low-level physical schema_, that requires us to optimise our schema according to how our physical resources are distributed

-With Grakn, thanks to our high-level knowledge model, the schema closely resembles the conceptual schema, essentially avoiding the hassle of going through the other two modelling steps.
-The Grakn system takes care of this.
+With TypeDB, thanks to our high-level knowledge model, the schema closely resembles the conceptual schema, essentially avoiding the hassle of going through the other two modelling steps.
+The TypeDB system takes care of this.
 This greatly simplifies the design process, providing us with, what can be considered, a highly normalised distributed schema without the need of going through logical and physical modelling.

-Let's have a look at the main components of a Grakn knowledge graph and schema.
+Let's have a look at the main components of a TypeDB knowledge graph and schema.

-## Grakn Data Model
+## TypeDB Data Model

 ### Concepts
-Everything that describes a domain in a Grakn Knowledge Graph is a concept.
+Everything that describes a domain in a TypeDB Knowledge Graph is a concept.
 This includes the elements of the schema (namely types and roles, which we call schema concepts) and the actual data instances.
 We refer to a data instance as a _thing_ - they can be thought of as instances of types defined in the schema.

 ### Types